 Human trafficking and child sexual exploitation

-Contained within the Hackney Carriage and Private Hire Driver Licence application pack you will find a page devoted to helping you, as a licence holder or applicant, to be aware of those who may be vulnerable or being exploited, and questions relating to this subject are posed within the local knowledge test that all new applicants must undertake as part of the criteria for the grant of a licence.
+Inside the Hackney Carriage and Private Hire Driver Licence application pack you will find a page devoted to helping you, as a licence holder or applicant, to be aware of those who may be vulnerable or being exploited.
+Questions relating to this subject are asked within the local knowledge test that all new applicants must take as part of the criteria for the grant of a licence.

 What you can do to help those at risk

-By good safeguarding practices below you will be helping to protect those who are vulnerable and/or being exploited.
+By using the safeguarding practices listed below you can help protect those who are vulnerable and/or being exploited.
 We need your help to bring to justice those who commit these crimes.

 - Check at the point of booking if there are any vulnerability issues.
 This will allow you to prepare for the journey in the right way.

-- If an escort or carer is required for a passenger check with the person making the booking that this has been arranged by them (this will not apply to school contracts provided on behalf of Amey / Bucks County Council).
+- If an escort or carer is required for a passenger check with the person making the booking that this has been arranged by them (this will not apply to school contracts provided on behalf of Amey / Buckinghamshire Council).